-Pune—the Oxford of the East—has already reported 3,79,380 cases and hundreds more are being reported every day.
-With the fatality count spiralling above 7,500, Pune, unfortunately, remains one of the worst-hit cities in India.
+Pune—the Oxford of the East—has already reported 8,89,629 cases and thousands more are being reported every day.
+With the fatality count spiralling above 9,863, Pune, unfortunately, remains one of the worst-hit cities in India.

 Many are understandably hoping that the deployment of the vaccine would spell the beginning of the end of the pandemic.
-So, when will Punekars get their chance to be vaccinated?
-What’s the latest development in the city?
+What are the latest developments in Pune?

 Updates on the COVID vaccine in Pune